Frequently Asked Questions

 Q: Does the fire department offer any type of training to it's residents or business owners?

 A: Yes, Currently the department offers fire extinguisher training to businesses within our service area that request it, at no cost.
-We also offer First Aid, CPR, and AED courses at a cost.
+We also offer First Aid, CPR, and AED courses at no cost.
 Check out our Events page for upcoming courses.

 Q: Does the fire department offer any type of training or other services to it's residents?